Peranakan cuisine or Nyonya food is a quintessential and unique part of Singapore’s food cultue.

 Boy oh boy, was I salivating as I scanned through the dishes?
 All those deep fond love for nyonya food and childhood memories started gushing back.

-We liked most of the dishes.
 Nothing overly fanciful, still delicious, even heart-warming as the meal felt like a home-cooked one.
 House Of Peranakan Petit (Tiong Bahru)

 422 Orchard Road, Orchard Hotel – Level 2 Claymore Connect, Singapore 238879